blobfysh/gatsby-lootcord-web/content/rules/index.md

 ## Rule #3

-**Do not leave servers or t-deactivate after attacking someone to avoid counterattacks.**
+**Do not leave servers you have just activated in to avoid the deactivate cooldown.**

-There is a system in place to try and avoid abusing t-deactivate, but moderators will be notified if you leave a server after attacking someone.
+This is known as cooldown dodging, and is automatically reported to moderators on offense.
+If you received a warning for this just be aware that after activating in a server, you must wait a bit before being able to use the deactivate command.

 ## Rule #4